lbricio/libft/README.md

      strlcat(char * restrict dst, const char * restrict src, size_t dstsize);

 DESCRIPTION
-     The strlcpy() and strlcat() functions copy and concatenate strings with the same input parameters and output result as snprintf(3).
+     The strlcpy() and strlcat() functions copy and concatenate stsrings with the same input parameters and output result as snprintf(3).
 They are designed to be safer, more consistent, and less error prone replacements for the easily misused functions strncpy(3) and strncat(3).